Redbridge plants more than 65,000 trees to help make the borough cleaner and greener

 It is also important to stress that many councils do not submit data on saplings removed, as they do not consider these to be tree-felling operations.
 In contrast, Redbridge Council does record the removal of tiny saplings as tree-felling, meaning its numbers may seem higher than those of other local authorities.
 This approach ensures that all tree removals, regardless of size, are accounted for, providing a more accurate picture of our tree management efforts.

-Redbridge Council is excited to announce a special event in partnership with Trees for City.
+Redbridge Council is excited to announce a special event in partnership with Trees for Cities.
 On Saturday, 16 November, we invite our neighbours to Forest Road Playing Fields for a day of fun and tree planting.
 This event is a unique opportunity to make a positive impact on our environment, and we look forward to a strong community turnout for what promises to be a rewarding and enjoyable day.